jsummers/deark/readme.txt

          palette color.
 The default is to autodetect.
   -h, -?, -help:
      Print the help message.
+     Use with -m to get help for a specific module.
+Only a few modules support this.
   -version
      Print the version number.
   -modules